metal3-io/metal3-docs/design/bios-config.md

 The proposal is to set/unset the BIOS configuration values using vendor drivers available for each BMC type.
 For this purpose, new YAML attributes are to be introduced in the BareMetalHost spec.

 ### Implementation Details/Notes/Constraints
-All the BIOS related attributes or key value pairs or fields will come under the sub-section called 'bios' in spec.
+All the BIOS related attributes or fields will come under the sub-section called ```bios``` in spec.
 The values for each attribute can be a boolean or a string.
 The vendor driver type to implement this configuration is not to be specified separetely as it is already known from the bmc sub-section.
-Initially, the BIOS configuration can be applied using the following controller types idrac and irmc
+Initially, the BIOS configuration can be applied using the controller types idrac and irmc

 ```yaml
 apiVersion: metal3.io/v1alpha1